wangxiao1254/idash_2015/README.md

 task2a:
 ---------------------
- -  Solution using oblivious merge. add -p NUMBER for a trade off between speed and accuracy.
-NUMBER is M/N in bloom filter.
-Detailed choice of NUMBER can be found in the report.
+ -  Solution using oblivious merge. (add -p NUMBER, where NUMBER is the security parameter for hash collision).

       Generator: `./run.py gen task2astd -f path_file`

       Evaluator: `./run.py eva task2astd -f path_file`

- -  Solution using bloom filter (add -a for automatically generated circuits, -p NUMBER for a trade off between speed and accuracy.
-NUMBER is number of bits used for hash.
-Detailed choice of NUMBER can be found in the report):
+ -  Solution using bloom filter (add -a for automatically generated circuits, -p NUMBER for a trade off between precision and speed.
+ NUMBER is M/N in bloom filter.
+Detailed choice of NUMBER can be found in the report).

       Generator: `./run.py gen task2abf -f path_file`